thunderrabbit/automatic-happiness/content/workers/candycane_mom.md

 Description = "Red/white striped head/hair"
 +++

-One of the first characters on the set, and somewhat of a manager character, is the Candycane Mom
+Candycane Mom is one of the first characters on the set, and somewhat of a manager character.

 She is pretty much no nonsense, but does have some compassion for her kids and other workers.